rakshitratan/Dimensionality-reduction-and-Clustering-for-Visualisation-in-Python/README.md

 # Dimensionality-reduction and Visualisation in Python

-Aim of this project: Dimensionality reduction and Clustering
+<h2>Aim of this project: Dimensionality reduction and Clustering</h2>

-DataSet: Our dataset for this question consisted of pixel details for American Sign Language images that represented 24 English Alphabets.
+DataSet: Dataset used consist of pixel details for American Sign Language images that represented 24 English Alphabets.
 This dataset did not contain any information for the letter J and Z.

 <h3> Process:</h3>
 Our process is consisting of many steps as mentioned below:<br>